Tommy Lee Sparta: Career

 In May 2012, Adidjahiem Records was shut down, citing the legal issues of owner Vybz Kartel and lack of ability to represent/promote artists as reasons for the closure.
-Since then Tommy lee sparta has been an independent artist with his own record label Guzu musiq and his musical group the SPARTA Camp which consist of artistes like Dre x Sparta and more.
+Shortly thereafter, Tommy Lee Sparta announced plans to launch a new label, PG 13, with former labelmate Gaza Slim.

 In September 2012, Tommy Lee announced that he would be changing his stage name to Tommy Lee Sparta for trademark purposes, and to differentiate himself from Mötley Crüe drummer Tommy Lee and actor Tommy Lee Jones.
 The element "Sparta" was derived from an informal name given to the part of Flankers where he grew up.
 The move was suggested by his lawyer as a way to thwart potential copycat musicians from impersonating the artist.

 Usain Bolt, Warren Weir and several other Jamaican sprinters have stated their appreciation of Tommy Lee Sparta and Adidjahiem Records, going so far as to flash the hand sign for the clique popularized by Tommy Lee Sparta after Jamaica won all three medals at the men's 200 metres in the 2012 Summer Olympics.
 In response, Tommy Lee Sparta released remixes for his songs "Psycho" and "Some Bwoy" with altered lyrics paying tribute to the Jamaican sprinters.

+In 2012, Tommy lee Sparta was given the Chart-topping Song of the Year award at Jamaica's Youth View awards for Psycho, in addition to nominations for Collaboration of the Year and Favorite Local Artiste (Male).
+In 2018, he entered the Billboard reggae albums top 10 chart at number 9 with his EP "New Creator."
+Tommy Lee Sparta was nominated in 2020 for an International Reggae and World Music award in the category of Best Dancehall Stagecraft Entertainer.